 University of Michigan Law School, Order of the Coif

-American Bar Association, Commercial and Business Litigation Committee, Member and Private Equity Litigation Subcommittee, Co-Chair
+American Bar Association, Commercial and Business Litigation Committee, Subcommittee Chair (Past)

 Federal Bar Association – E.D.
-Michigan Chapter, Member
+Michigan Chapter, Subcommittee Chair (Past)

 State Bar of Michigan – Appellate Practice Section and Litigation Section, Member